paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-008-defense-agencies-and-department-of-defense-field-activities.md

   (D) An assessment of the current state of the test and evaluation facilities and resources of the Department.

+  (E) An assessment of plans and business case analyses supporting any significant modification of the test and evaluation facilities and resources of the Department projected, proposed, or recommended by the Secretary of a military department or the head of a Defense Agency for such period, including with respect to the expansion, divestment, consolidation, or curtailment of activities.

-  (E) An itemization of acquisitions, upgrades, and improvements necessary to ensure that the test and evaluation facilities and resources of the Department are adequate to meet such requirements and satisfy such performance measures.
+  (F) An itemization of acquisitions, upgrades, and improvements necessary to ensure that the test and evaluation facilities and resources of the Department are adequate to meet such requirements and satisfy such performance measures.

-  (F) An assessment of the budgetary resources necessary to implement such acquisitions, upgrades, and improvements.
+  (G) An assessment of the budgetary resources necessary to implement such acquisitions, upgrades, and improvements.

 (3) Upon completing a strategic plan under paragraph (1), the Director shall submit to the Secretary of Defense a report on that plan.
 The report shall include the plan and a description of the review on which the plan is based.